CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

    ![](../media/lab-05/image8.png)

 8. Let's navigate away, by clicking on the **X** on the top right corner.
-You will be navigated back to the **dataflow settings page.**
+You will be navigated back to the **dataflow settings page**.

 9. Under Gateway connection, expand **Data source credentials**.
 A list of connections used in the dataflow is displayed.
 In this case, Lakehouse and Snowflake.